 Saving our forests must be a shared global priority.
 Although progress has been made to implement global sustainability commitments, action is still lagging behind.

-WWF works around the globe with companies, governments, investors and civil society associations to conserve forests, from advocating for protected areas and responsible forest management and trade, to restoring forests and halting deforestation and forest degradation.
+WWF works around the globe with companies, governments, investors, civil society associations and Indigenous People and local communities to conserve forests, from advocating for protected areas and responsible forest management and trade, to restoring forests and halting deforestation and forest degradation.

 Through engagement on the ground, innovation, sharing and advocacy, WWF aims to drive sustainable production at a time when nature and the services and resources it provides are under unrelenting pressures.

-Forests Forward advocates for a transformed forest sector that demonstrates the value of forests.
-As the evolution of WWF´s platforms such as the Global Forest & Trade Network (GFTN) and New Generation Plantations platform (NGP), Forests Forward aims to ensure that the world’s growing demand for wood can be met through sustainable forest management, including a new generation of well-managed plantations.
+Forests Forward advocates for a transformed forest sector that values forests.
+An evolution of the Global Forest & Trade Network (GFTN) and New Generation Plantations platform (NGP), Forests Forward aims to ensure that the world’s growing demand for wood can be met through sustainable forest management, including a new generation of well-managed plantations.
 But WWF also wants to highlight, maintain and enhance the many other services that forests provide.
 Working on the ground in forests of different types, Forests Forward brings in science, policy, businesses and communities to identify, support, scale and demonstrate sustainable solutions and drive change;

 - demonstrating how well-managed forests benefit people and nature

-- making the case for investment into improved forest management and credible certification for all types of forests
+- making the case for investment in improved forest management and credible certification for all types of forests

 - improving and increasing global trade connections for wood products from well-managed forests